Best Yogurt for Babies & Toddlers

 Greek vs. Plain yogurt

-- for re-usable pouches (makes them thicker so they don’t run as much)
+- spooned into reusable pouches (makes them thicker, so they don’t drip as much)

 - for yogurt parfaits